Bsef19a514/Git-Practice/README.md

 1) to create a git repository with specific default branch name: git config --global init.defaultBranch <name>
-2) The just-created branch can be renamed via this command
+2) The just-created branch can be renamed using this command

 3) to clone a remote ropsitory: git clone <URL>